Pattern: Layered Impact Navigation

 From Map to Method (Community Solutions)

-Shows how communities define and work toward “functional zero” over time
+Shows how communities define, measure, and work toward outcomes over time.

 Why Organizations Use It